silverbulletmd/silverbullet/website/🔌 Plugs.md

 ## How to develop your own plug
 The easiest way to get started is to click the “Use this template” on the [silverbullet-plug-template](https://github.com/silverbulletmd/silverbullet-plug-template) repo.

 Generally, every plug consists of a YAML manifest file named `yourplugname.plug.yml`.
 This file defines all functions that form your plug.
-To be loadable by Silver Bullet (or any PlugOS-based system for that matter), it needs to be compiled into a JSON bundle (ending with `.plug.json`).
+To be loadable by SilverBullet (or any PlugOS-based system for that matter), it needs to be compiled into a JSON bundle (ending with `.plug.json`).

 Generally, the way to do this is to run `silverbullet plug:compile` as follows: